Britain's Miyazaki qualifies for first US Open

 Fellow Briton Liam Broady missed out on the men's singles after losing 4-6 6-3 3-6 to Japan's Sho Shimabukuro.

-British number four Broady, 29, has never reached the main draw at Flushing Meadows.
+British number four Broady, 29, has never reached the main draw at Flushing Meadows, although he could get a reprieve as a lucky loser if there are further withdrawals before the tournament starts on Monday.

-Miyazaki's progress means she will be the seventh British player in the US Open singles, which start on Monday.
+As it stands, Miyazaki's progress means she will be the seventh British player in the singles.

 She joins Katie Boulter and Jodie Burrage, Britain's two highest-ranked women, in the women's draw, with Andy Murray, Cameron Norrie, Dan Evans and Jack Draper set to compete in the men's event.